orb-lang/espalier/doc/md/peg/mem.md

 Clades should have a way to check the validity of this sort of construct\.

+We use these to massage rules into shape:

 ```lua
 local SpecialSnowflake = Set {'set', 'range', 'name',
                                'number', 'literal', 'rule_name'}